vistaran/angular-8-bootstrap-4-seed/README.md

-# Angular Seed w/jQuery & Bootstrap
+# Angular Seed with jQuery, Bootstrap and Google Login

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2